kushal-satya/stress-tolerant-seeds-database/Codebook.md

 ## Executive Summary

 This codebook documents the comprehensive data engineering pipeline for identifying, cataloging, and analyzing stress-tolerant seed varieties across India.
-The project systematically consolidates data from regulatory notifications, commercial sources, genetic databases, and agricultural research repositories to create a queryable dashboard database for identifying stress-tolerant seed varieties by region.
+The project systematically consolidates data from regulatory notifications, agricultural institutions, and agricultural research repositories to create a queryable dashboard database for identifying stress-tolerant seed varieties by region.

 ### Primary Objective
 Create a comprehensive, queryable database that acts as a one-stop location for identifying new stress-tolerant seed varieties for different regions in India, with specific focus on climate resilience and agricultural sustainability.